alchemy-swift/alchemy/README.md

 }
 ```

-Bundling groups of routes together with controllers can be a great way to clean up your code.
+Bundling groups of routes together with controllers is a great way to clean up your code.
 This can help organize your projects by resource type.

 ```swift
 struct TodoController: Controller {